Can Ibuprofen Really Kill You?

 -

-In extreme cases, people who take large doses of ibuprofen can suffer from failure, heart attack, stroke, internal bleeding, and death.
-People who have taken large amounts of ibuprofen should seek immediate medical attention.
+In severe cases, ibuprofen users may experience failure, heart attack, stroke, internal bleeding, and even death.
+Individuals who have taken a lot of ibuprofen should visit a doctor right away.

 Summary